CrayLabs/SmartSim/doc/experiment.rst

 =========
  Overview
 =========
+AL IS AWESOME
 1. resource allocation: exp.create_run_settings, exp.create_batch_settings -> created an object -> bc pass into Experiment entities and then pass entities into exp.start, exp.stop
 2. job submission: exp.start -> use to launch smartsim entities with the WLM
 3. job control: Exp.stop -> cleanup entities launched by exp.start
-4. monitoring: exp.get_status -> retrieve status of launched entities, exp.poll -> used for polling the experiment not entities of the exp, exp.summary -> summary of exp, exp.finished -> query if a experiment entitiy has finished
+4. monitoring: exp.get_status -> retrieve status of launched entities, exp.poll -> used for polling the experiment not entities of the exp, exp.summary -> summary of exp, exp.finished -> query if a experiment entity has finished

 The Experiment API is responsible for job submission, job control, error handling and cleanup.
 Experiments are the SmartSim Python user interface to interact with the WLM